RockefellerArchiveCenter/collection-policy/index.md

 ## I. Mission

 The Rockefeller Archive Center supports and fosters understanding of the activities of individuals and organizations dedicated to improving the well-being of humankind.
-The Center does this by collecting, preserving and promoting research into the records that document the impact of these activities and by making its collections and expertise as widely available as possible to a global audience of scholars, students and professionals.
+The Center does this by collecting, preserving, and promoting research into the records that document the impact of these activities and by making its collections and expertise as widely available as possible to a global audience of scholars, students, and professionals.

 ## II.
 Collection History